Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/TROUBLESHOOTING.md

 Adversarial simulators use Azure AI Studio safety evaluation backend service to generate an adversarial dataset against your application.
 For a list of supported regions, please refer to the documentation [here](https://aka.ms/azureaiadvsimulator-regionsupport).

+### Need to generate simulations for specific harm type

+The Adversarial simulator does not support selecting individual harms, instead we recommend running the `AdversarialSimulator` for 4x the number of specific harms as the `max_simulation_results`

+### Simulator is slow

+Identify the type of simulations being run (adversarial or non-adversarial).
+Adjust parameters such as `api_call_retry_sleep_sec`, `api_call_delay_sec`, and `concurrent_async_task`.
+Please note that rate limits to llm calls can be both tokens per minute and requests per minute.

 ## Logging

 You can set logging level via environment variable `PF_LOGGING_LEVEL`, valid values includes `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`, default to `INFO`.